devEric69/multilog/README.md

 </br>
 <u>prerequisites ❶:</u></br>
 The Class TIntegratedLogger has a group of methods in order to trace a program: methEnterMethod, methExitMethod, methValue, methInfo, methWaring, an so one.
-Many methods then... <b>without one: methDebug (no group of methods an carry the methDebug signature)!<br>
+Many methods then... <b>without one: methDebug</b>b> (no group of methods can carry the methDebug signature)!<br>
 </br>
 <u>prerequisites ❷:</u></br>
 <b>Repeated again, MultiLog is composed of sets of methods (each set has its own signature meth*) to trace a program, WITHOUT the methDebug.</b></br>